 Add cut asparagus to the mixture then add the bread crumbs and mix well.
 The mixture should be on the thick side but not dry.
 If too loose add additional bread crumbs 1 tsp at a time.
 (Not too dry) If too dry, add another egg.

-Heat the oil in a skillet until hot then lower flame to medium-low.
+In a large skillet pour oil to 1/8-inch depth and heat on medium until hot then lower flame to medium-low.
 Using a regular tablespoon drop mixture into skillet to form patties.
+Don’t overcrowd the skillet.

 Let cook until brown.
-Turn over and cook another minute or two.
+Turn over and cook another minute or two until browned.

-Remove each pattie with open spatula and place on a paper towel-lined plate.
+Remove each pattie with a spatula and place on a paper towel-lined plate.
 Make layers of patties using paper towels in-between to absorb the excess oil.

 When all patties are cooked, pat excess oil off and place on a serving platter.